audioxide/data/data/posts/20180719-reviews-deep-purple-shades-of-deep-purple.md

   search of a refined sound, and whilst that comes with its degree of frustrations, the general looseness is actually rather endearing.
 week: 155
+blurb: The sonic scenery is colourful and smoky, and the band sound like they’re having the time of their lives.
+It's loose, but it's endearing too.
 ---
 author: André
 review: Aside from being cited as one of the pioneers of hard rock, I knew